 A strange obsession with news

 Marius hailed from the Baltics and at least one screen on his desk invariably displayed political news from his home region.
 The guy was obsessed with politics, especially if it had ‘controversy’ written all over it.
 And if he was in the middle of reading an article he was as good as dead to the team.
-Utterly useless!
+Utterly useless.
+A shame, really, as he was a very intelligent person.

-When things got real busy around the desk and phones lines went ringing off the hook, it was common to yell out ‘HELP’ or ‘LINE’ if you wanted someone to pick up your line.
+When things got real busy around the desk and phones lines went ringing off the hook, it was common to yell out “Help” or “Line” if you wanted someone to pick up your line.
 Sometimes you had no choice.
-A stroke-inducing deadline was near and a managing director was looking at you as if you were shark bait or you were already on two simultaneous calls – one with your headset and another your mobile.
+A stroke-inducing deadline was near and a Managing Director was looking at you as if you were shark bait; or, you were already on two simultaneous calls – one with your headset and another your mobile – and couldn’t take another.
 And good ol’ Marius loved calling for help.

 The Baltic Academic